bitsmuggler/frontend-architecture-map/README.md

 > 👓 This technique is pretty new and we are looking forward to your [feedback](#feedback).

-The Frontend Architecture Map is a powerful collaboration technique that maps the user journey while integrating essential architectural considerations for next-generation web applications.
-It is ideal for cross-functional product teams and ensures the development of robust and user-friendly web experiences.
+The Frontend Architecture Map is a powerful collaboration technique that maps the user journey while highlighting key architectural considerations for next-generation web applications.
+It is ideal for cross-functional product teams and ensures the development of robust and user-friendly web applications.

 ![Example Frontend Architecture Map](resources/examples/frontend-architecture-map-example-en.png "The Frontend Architecture Map")